Władysław III Spindleshanks: Recovery of the Kraków throne

 After the crime of Gąsawa Władysław Spindleshanks turns directly to the offensive.
 At the beginning of next year and under unknown circumstances, the Duke of Greater Poland, with the help of Silesian troops, could defeat his nephew Odonic, who was taken prisoner.
-Spindleshanks then went to Lesser Poland, where he present his claim over the throne of Kraków under the basis of the agreement of mutual succession between him and Leszek I the White signed in 1217.
-Although the Duke of Kraków leave a one-year-old son, Bolesław V, it was clear that until he reached the proper age, the rule over Kraków had to be taken over by someone else.
+Spindleshanks then went to Lesser Poland, where he presented his claim over the throne of Kraków on the basis of the agreement of mutual succession between him and Leszek I the White, signed in 1217.
+Although the Duke of Kraków left a one-year-old son, Bolesław V, it was clear that until he reached the proper age, the rule over Kraków had to be taken over by someone else.
 At the same time, Leszek I's brother Konrad I of Masovia appears in Lesser Poland and also put his claim over the Kraków throne.

 The formal election of the new High Duke of Poland was made at a meeting in Wiślica on 5 May 1228, where most of the powerful nobles gathered around the Bishop of Kraków, Iwo Odrowąż, the voivode Marek z Brzeźnicy, Governor of Kraków and Pakosław the Old, voivode of Sandomierz.
-There was rejected the candidacy of Konrad I of Masovia in favor of Spindleshanks.
+There was rejected the candidacy of Konrad I of Masovia in favour of Spindleshanks.

 Congress of Cienia

-The choice of Władysław Spindleshanks as High Duke wasn't unconditional choice, because during an assembly organized in Cienia Pierwsza he was compelled to sign two important documents.
-In the first, the Duke of Greater Poland ensured several privileges to the Church, and even expanded it.
+The choice of Władysław Spindleshanks as High Duke wasn't an unconditional choice, because during an assembly organized in Cienia Pierwsza, he was compelled to sign two important documents.
+In the first, the Duke of Greater Poland ensured several privileges to the Church and even expanded it.
 The second was about the infant son of Leszek I the White, Bolesław V: the new High Duke took over his guardianship and making him his general heir.
-At the same time he promised not introduce any new law without the consent of the nobility and clergy of Lesser Poland.
+At the same time, he promised not to introduce any new law without the consent of the nobility and clergy of Lesser Poland.
 In this way, for the first time, the royal power in Poland was made by election.
-Spindleshanks assumed the direct rule only over Kraków: the authority over Sandomierz was handed by Bolesław V's mother Grzymislawa, although formally, because at the end remained under the control of the High Duke.
+Spindleshanks assumed the direct rule only over Kraków: the authority over Sandomierz was handed by Bolesław V's mother Grzymislawa, although formally, because in the end it remained under the control of the High Duke.